 Expert Tours

-This summer we are offering pre-scheduled tours with three Neubergthal experts, life-long resident Ray Hamm, the artist and resident Margruite Krahn, and Neubergthal Heritage Foundation board member Shaun Friesen.
+This summer we are offering tours with three Neubergthal experts, life-long resident Ray Hamm, the artist and resident Margruite Krahn, and Neubergthal Heritage Foundation board member Shaun Friesen.
 Below you can learn more about each expert tour guide, and book a tour for one of their available dates.
+Guests MUST book ahead and receive confirmation of their tour date and time.

 Margruite Krahn at the Herdsman House